austin020269/Credit_Risk_Analysis/README.md

 2. Undersampling the data using the ClusterCentroids algorithm
 3. Oversampling and undersampling the data using the SMOTEEN algorithm
 4. Comparing the two models that reduce bias to predice risk: BalancedRandomForestClassifier and EasyEnsembleClassifier
-5. Evaluate the performance of the models and their effieciency in predicting risk
+5. Evaluate the performance of the models and their efficiency in predicting risk

 ## Resources
 Data Sources provided to analyze and minipulate included: